 We do not believe that general inflation has materially impacted earnings since 2006.
 However, we have experienced significant volatility in our costs for our hot dogs and certain food products, distribution costs and utilities.
 Our commodity costs for beef have been especially volatile since fiscal 2004.
 In an effort to reduce the impact of increasing market prices, we have entered into purchase commitments for a portion of our hot dogs since January 2008.
-The market price of hot dogs was approximately 0.3% higher than during the fiscal 2012 period.
-This modest increase is in addition to last years' increase of approximately 12.0% over the April - June 2011 period and approximately 1.2% less than our fourth quarter fiscal 2012.
-Despite this quarter's decline, the cost of beef and beef trimmings during the first six months of calendar 2012, have been the highest that they have ever been since the inception of our Branded Product Program in 1997.
-We are unable to predict the future cost of our hot dogs and expect to experience price volatility for our beef products during fiscal 2013.
-In addition, beef prices could further increase due to the record high corn prices, as a result of the drought in the midwest.
+The market price of hot dogs was approximately 0.9% higher than during the fiscal 2012 period.
+This modest increase is in addition to last years' increase of approximately 12.0% over the April - September 2011 period and approximately 0.6% more than the market price of hot dogs in our first quarter of fiscal 2013.
+The cost of beef and beef trimmings during the first nine months of calendar 2012, have been the highest that they have ever been since the inception of our Branded Product Program in 1997.
+We are unable to predict the future cost of our hot dogs and expect to experience price volatility for our beef products during the remainder of fiscal 2013.
+In addition, beef prices could further increase due to the record high corn prices, as a result of the drought in the Midwest.
 We may attempt to enter into similar purchase arrangements for hot dogs and other products in the future.
-Additionally, we expect to continue experiencing volatility in oil and gas prices on our distribution costs for our food products and utility costs in the Company-owned restaurants.
+Additionally, we expect to continue experiencing volatility in oil and gas prices on our distribution costs for our food products and utility costs in the Company-owned restaurants and increased insurance costs resulting from the hardening of the insurance markets.